 There are places where a voice wants to "shift" into the next register, but much of where it does end up transitioning is choice, more to do with how we have trained the voice.
-As you can see from the studies done on contemporary vs classical singers, where their voices "naturally" wanted to shift was different, especially in the women.
-Female classical singers shift into falsetto (head voice) much sooner.
-Classical singing for women is primarily done in this registrar so those voices were trained to sing those pitches in a lighter register.
-Contemporary singers tends to be more belty, and so the transitions have been trained to happen later.
+From the studies done by Dr. Gillyanne (The Vocal Process) shown belowon contemporary vs classical singers, where voices "naturally" wanted to shift is different, especially in the women.
+Classical singing for women is primarily done in falsetto (head voice) so those voices were trained to sing those pitches in a lighter register.
+Contemporary singers tends to be more "belty" and so the transitions happen later, much where they do in untrained children.
 Where your voice "breaks" is not set in stone.
 You have some leeway which can be trained.

 Thyroarytenoid Dominant AKA: